turingschool/backend-curriculum-site/module2/lessons/advanced_routing_rails.markdown

 ## Review

-How confident are you that you can create all 8 prefixes/http-verbs/uri-patterns/controller&actions that Rails gives you when you have the following?
+How confident are you that you can create all 8 prefixes, http-verbs, URI-patterns, and controller actions that Rails gives you when you have the following?

 ```ruby
 # config/routes.rb